Do you believe in miracles?33 comments

 Being surrounded by people who understood, not just listening, but KNEW what I went through, felt very different.
 It was amazing.
 That’s what got me the most.
 See, during the abuse, I was alone.
 Then after the abuse, I was alone.
 Now, I am no longer alone.

-I left that rock in the center of the labyrinth because it helped me.
-I left it to help someone else.
+I left that rock in the center of the labyrinth because it helped me and I wanted to leave it to help someone believe in miracles.
 I took home three tiny rocks I found that were sparkly.
 They remind me that I can sparkle in the sun.

 Today at work (Monday after the retreat), people commented that I am smiling more than I usually do.
 I told them about the retreat and why I went.
 I let go of the secret I kept for all these years, worrying that people would look at me different, and not want to be my friend.
-I was amazed that the things I built up in my mind never happened.
+It was amazing that the anxious thoughts I built up in my mind never happened.
 They were gracious and kind and undramatic about it.

 What I walked away with is more than I could have imagined.